-General exclusions Activities causing adverse human rights impacts Activities resulting in conversion or degradation of protected areas or critical habitats .
-Trading of plant or animal species, or products thereof, in violation of CITES Weapons Activities involved in the production, selling and/or distribution of (parts of) weapons that have a disproportionate and indiscriminate impact on civilians ("Controversial Weapons").
+General exclusions Activities causing adverse human rights impacts 1 Activities resulting in conversion or degradation of protected areas2 or critical habitats3.
+Trading of plant or animal species, or products thereof, in violation of CITES 4 Weapons Activities involved in the production, selling and/or distribution of (parts of) weapons that have a disproportionate and indiscriminate impact on civilians ("Controversial Weapons").
 The following weapons are considered controversial: Cluster weapons, nuclear weapons, depleted uranium weapons, anti-personnel mines, biological weapons, chemical weapons, white phosphorus weapons and fully autonomous weapons.
 Energy Oil/gas exploration and production activities in the Artic region, as well as supporting services dedicated to these activities Stand-alone project finance of nuclear power plants New coal-fired power plants Mining Commercial large-scale deep-sea mining beyond exclusive economic zones.
-Mining and/or trading rough diamonds which are not certified according to the Kimberley Process
+Mining and/or trading rough diamonds which are not certified according to the Kimberley Process Acquisition or building of thermal coal 5 mines Tobacco Growing of tobacco and manufacturing of tobacco products, as well as trading and wholesale when revenues from these trading and wholesale activities exceed 50% of the consolidated turnover

-&lt;sup>1 This applies to the entire spectrum of internationally recognized human rights, which includes labour rights such as the abolition of forced labour and child labour.
+1 This applies to the entire spectrum of internationally recognized human rights, which includes labour rights such as the abolition of forced labour and child labour.

-$^2$ Protected areas: UNESCO World Heritage Sites; Wetlands registered as Wetlands of international importance under the Ramsar Convention on Wetlands.
+2 Protected areas: UNESCO World Heritage Sites; Wetlands registered as Wetlands of international importance under the Ramsar Convention on Wetlands.

-&lt;sup>3 Critical habitat includes areas with high biodiversity value that meet the criteria of the IUCN classification, including habitat required for the survival of critically endangered or endangered species as defined by the IUCN Red List of Threatened Species or as defined in any national legislation.
+3 Critical habitat includes areas with high biodiversity value that meet the criteria of the IUCN classification, including habitat required for the survival of critically endangered or endangered species as defined by the IUCN Red List of Threatened Species or as defined in any national legislation.

-Convention on International Trade in Endangered Species of Wild Fauna (www.cites.org)
+4 Convention on International Trade in Endangered Species of Wild Fauna (www.cites.org)